- 1 Objectives

 Part 2: Blood Typing

-- Using a pipette, administer 5 drops of the Anti-A Serum into the vial labelled Suspect 1 A.
+- Using a pipette, administer 5 drops of the Anti-A Serum into an empty capsule/test tray.

-- If a precipitate forms (cloud material), then the blood type is Blood type A. If the liquid appears to be more diluted (more liquidity), then the vial is not Blood type A.
+- If a precipitate forms (cloud material), then the blood type is Blood type A. If the liquid appears to be more diluted (more watery or thin), then the sample is not Blood type A

 Part 3: Fingerprint Test